jberkel/sms-backup-plus/README.md

   * You use an IMAP server with an expired / self-signed certificate

 You can try to set the IMAP Server Setting `Security` to `SSL (optional / trust all)`.

-👉 1.5.11: renamed to "Trust all certificates"
+👉 1.5.11: Added "Trust all certificates" option

 ### <a name="faq-restore">Restore questions</a>